amnh-sciviz/pt-sandbox/README.md

 1. Start the web server, socket server, and listen to the TUIO device by running

    ```
-   npm tuio
+   npm run tuio
    ```

-1. By default, you can go to [localhost:2222/tuio/](http://localhost:2222/tuio/) in a web browser.
+1. By default, you can go to [localhost:8080/tuio/](http://localhost:8080/tuio/) in a web browser.
 Alternatively instead of `npm tuio`, you can indicate a custom port:

    ```
    node tuio-server.js 1234